 Will my air purifier still work if I have a window open?
 New test data from Smart Air finds that air purifiers can still meaningfully reduce particulate pollution in a room with a window cracked.
 Here’s what to know:

 The Obvious: Air Purifiers Most Effective With Windows Closed

 No one doubts that purifiers are most effective with the windows closed.
 That’s obvious.
 Real-world tests show that – even without an air purifier – simply keeping doors windows closed keeps particulate pollution levels at 50% the level of outdoor air.

 But the more practical question is, if I have to keep a window open for some other reason, will running a purifier still work?
 Will it have a meaningful effect?
 For some people, keeping windows open is a necessity.
 You might want to keep your windows open to reduce chemicals such as VOCs and formaldehyde in your home or office.
-Others might want to keep a window ajar to ventilate out CO2.
+Others might want to keep a window open to ventilate out CO2.
 In addition, new studies show COVID-19 spread is reduced drastically when both filtration and ventilation are used together.